-A FFELP guarantor's financial condition and ability to honor guarantee claims could be adversely affected by a number of other factors including:
+A FFELP guarantor's financial condition and ability to honor guarantee claims could be adversely affected by a number of factors including:

-- o the continued voluntary waiver by the guaranter of the guarantee fee payable by a borrower upon disbursement of a FFELP student loan; - o the amount of claims made against that guarantor as a result of borrower defaults; - o the amount of claims reimbursed to that guarantor from the U.S. Department of Education, which range from 75% to 100% of the guaranteed portion of the loan depending on the date the loan was made and the historical performance of the guarantor; and o changes in legislation that may reduce expenditures from the U.S. Department of Education that support federal guarantors or that may require guarantors to pay more of their reserves to the U.S. Department of Education.
+- the amount of claims made against that guarantor as a result of borrower defaults; - the amount of claims reimbursed to that guarantor from the U.S. Department of Education, which range from 75% to 100% of the guaranteed portion of the loan depending on the date the loan was first disbursed or, in certain circumstances, the date on which the claim was filed and the historical performance of the guarantor; and - changes in legislation that may reduce expenditures from the U.S. Department of Education that support federal guarantors or that may require guarantors to pay more of their reserves to the U.S. Department of Education.